 The role of the regulator is paramount in prevention and mitigating of risks in the DFS industry.
-In a bid to protect clients, BOU in October 2013 introduced mobile money guidelines which spelt out the role of each player in the ecosystem in preventing and mitigation of fraud.
+In a bid to protect clients, BOU in October 2013 introduced mobile money guidelines which spelled out the role of each player in the ecosystem in preventing and mitigation of fraud.

-The guidelines require agents to provide some KYC credentials (at the time of recruitment) that include proof of registered business with physical address and to have an account with a licensed bank.
+The guidelines require agents to provide some KYC credentials (at the time of recruitment) that include proof of registered business with a physical address and to have an account with a licensed bank.
 The agent should also register and collect appropriate KYC documents from customers and deliver these to the provider.
-Agents are required to sensitise customers on PIN code safety, attend to their queries and of course service their transaction needs.
+Agents are required to sensitize customers on PIN code safety, attend to their queries and of course service their transaction needs.

 The guidelines forbid the agents to carry out customer transactions when the mobile money platform is down and it does not allow them to carry out transactions on behalf of customers through over the counter (OTC).

 The guidelines advise the customer to exercise due care during transactions and note that it is their responsibility to keep PIN codes safe.